Our teachers. Our heroes.

 All 5K students received books to build reading skills.

-Thanks to a gift given in honor of Karen C. Ragatz, we were able to provide 16,000 books to the class of 2034, helping them improve their literacy at a young age.
+Thanks to a gift given in honor of Karen C. Ragatz, at the start of the 2022-23 school year we again distributed16,000 books to all 5K students, helping them improve their literacy at a young age.
 Karen, a longtime ESL educator at Thoreau Elementary School was committed to helping students strengthen their reading skills.